Growth of automorphisms of virtually special groups

-We will occasionally speak of \emph{contracting} elements of $G$.
-These are the elements $g\in G\setminus\{1\}$ with infinite cyclic centraliser in $G$, or equivalently those that act as Morse isometries on one/all locally finite Cayley graphs of $G$ (in the sense of \cite{Sisto-Z,ACGH}).
-For a third equivalent characterisation, explaining our terminology: these are the rank--$1$ isometries of $\wt C$, where $\wt C\sq\X_{\G}$ is a $G$--invariant convex subcomplex on which $G$ acts cocompactly; rank--$1$ isometries of CAT(0) spaces are precisely those that are contracting in the sense of \cite{Bestvina-Fujiwara,Charney-Sultan}.
-(Note however that contracting elements of $G$ will fail to be rank--$1$ or contracting isometries of the whole $\X_{\G}$ in general.)
-See e.g.\ \cite[Theorem~1.3]{Genevois-rank1} and \cite{Sisto-Z} for these equivalences.
+An element $g\in G\setminus\{1\}$ is called \emph{contracting} if its centraliser $Z_G(g)$ is cyclic.
+With respect to any geometric $G$--action on a CAT(0) space, these are precisely the elements acting as rank--$1$ isometries \cite{Bestvina-Fujiwara,Charney-Sultan,Sisto-Z}.

-The rest of this subsection is devoted to discussing four classes of subgroups of any special group $G$ that will play an important role throughout the paper.
-They will be related by the implications shown in the following diagram:
+We now discuss four classes of subgroups of any special group $G$ that play an important role in the paper.
+They relate to each other as follows: